 I have published on related topics in journals such as Performance Research, Performance Philosophy and Cinema Journal.
 Forthcoming publications include an essay in the Routledge Companion to Theatre and Politics (ed.
 Helena Grehan and Peter Eckersall) on ruins in Lebanon’s borderlands, and a chapter for the forthcoming volume Performing Care (ed.
 Amanda Stuart Fisher and James Thompson) reflecting on a photography project involving street-connected children in Beirut who are refugees of the ongoing conflict in Syria.
 As a New Generation Thinker, I will work with the BBC to engage a wider public audience through my research.
 I am an editor of Contemporary Theatre Review’s online platform Interventions, and I co-founded the King’s English blog in 2016.
 I have led interviews for TheatreVoice, and from 2011-2014 I was Contributing Editor at Exeunt.

 I grew up in Hackney, at the time London’s most ethnically diverse borough, and encountered theatre through working in stage design and object theatre in the UK and France.
 My training has been interdisciplinary, with a BA in Combined Arts at Durham University and an MA in Performance and Culture: Interdisciplinary Perspectives at Goldsmiths, University of London.
 I have lectured and taught across theatre and performance; English and comparative literature; culture and media; and Liberal Arts at Central, the University of Warwick, King’s College London, Birkbeck College, the National University of Singapore and the University of Roehampton, and for the education charity The Brilliant Club.
 With colleagues at Central I am working towards the project of decolonising curricula and other practices in higher education.

-2019 (forthcoming).
+2019 (in press).
 ‘Still Lives in Performance: Syrian Displacement and Care in Contemporary Beirut’, in Performing Care ed.
 James Thompson and Amanda Stuart Fisher (Manchester: Manchester University Press).

 2019.
 ‘Review: Ric Knowles, Performing the Intercultural City’, Contemporary Theatre Review, 29.1.